 1.5.2 Proportions of men and women

 Women are well represented at Board and senior management level within the Company.
-Susan McIntosh has been a Director of Enero since June 2000 and is one of six Directors on the Board.
-Women comprised 17% of the Board, 25% of the Enero Executive team, approximately 40% of Senior Managers and approximately 61% of employees across the Company as at the conclusion of the reporting period.
+Susan McIntosh has been a Director of Enero since June 2000 and with Anouk Darling are two of the five Directors (40%) on the Board.
+Women represent 25% of the Enero Executive team, approximately 53% of Senior Managers and approximately 67% of employees across the Company as at the conclusion of the reporting period.

 The Group has defined Senior Managers as those employees who have remuneration in excess of AUD $150,000 (or the equivalent foreign currency amount).

 The Remuneration and Nomination Committee has been charged with the duty to review and report annually on the relative proportion of women and men in the workforce at all levels of the Group.

 As part of the Company’s ongoing commitment to gender diversity and equality, the Company has lodged an annual public report to the Workplace Gender Equality Agency.
 A copy can be obtained from the Enero website.